Our Plumbing Apprenticeship Program

 About The Trade

-- Consistent with applicable code, specifications and safety standards, assembles, installs and repairs popes and valve fittings composed of metals (e.g., iron, steel, brass or lead) and nonmetals (e.g., glass, vitrified clay, plastic) using hand and power tools.
+Consistent with applicable code, specifications and safety standards, assembles, installs and repairs pipes and valve fittings composed of metals (e.g., iron, steel, brass or lead) and nonmetals (e.g., glass, vitrified clay or plastic) using hand and power tools.

-- Install and repair plumbing fixtures (e.g. sinks, commodes, bathtubs, water heaters, hot water tanks, garbage disposal units, dishwashers, water softeners).
+Install and repair plumbing fixtures (e.g. sinks, commodes, bathtubs, water heaters, hot water tanks, garbage disposal units, dishwashers and water softeners).
 Study building plans and working drawings to determine work aids required and sequence of installation.

-- Join pipes by use of screws, bolts, fittings, solder, plastic solvent, caulk joints.
+Join pipes by use of screws, bolts, fittings, solder, plastic solvent or caulk joints.
 Weld holding fixtures to steel structural members.